karlkfi/kpt-config-sync/docs/user_guide.md

 ## Overview

 In environments with many users spread across many teams, having multiple tenants within a cluster, allocated into namespaces, maximizes resource utilization while providing isolation.
 However, as the number of namespaces grows, it becomes increasingly hard for cluster operators to manage per-namespace policies like authorization (RBAC Roles/Rolebinding) and quota (ResourceQuota), etc. In addition, real world deployments often require multiple clusters in order to tolerate region failures, reduce network latencies for end users, or simply to scale beyond the current size limits of a Kubernetes cluster.
-Stolos makes it easier to manage large multi-tenant and multi-cluster deployments, by reducing the load on cluster operators and reducing the surface area to secure.
+Nomos makes it easier to manage large multi-tenant and multi-cluster deployments, by reducing the load on cluster operators and reducing the surface area to secure.

-At a high level, Stolos serves two separate functions:
+At a high level, Nomos serves two separate functions:

 *   **Policy distribution**: Distribute policy definitions from a centralized source of truth to all workload clusters.
-The extensible policy distribution mechanism allows Stolos to support a wide range of technologies implementing the source of truth for policies (e.g. YAML files in Git, Google Cloud IAM & admin, Active Directory, etc.)
+The extensible policy distribution mechanism allows Nomos to support a wide range of technologies implementing the source of truth for policies (e.g. YAML files in Git, Google Cloud IAM & admin, Active Directory, etc.)
 *   **Hierarchical policy enforcement**: Group together namespaces and associated policies into a hierarchy modelled after how departments and teams are organized.
-Stolos provides a set of controllers running on the workload clusters that consume hierarchical policies definitions and are responsible for enforcing them.
+Nomos provides a set of controllers running on the workload clusters that consume hierarchical policies definitions and are responsible for enforcing them.

-In this release, there are four main areas that Stolos helps manage:
+In this release, there are four main areas that Nomos helps manage:

-1.  **Namespaces**:  With Stolos you have one set of namespaces that apply to all clusters.
-Stolos also introduces hierarchical namespace support giving you the ability to group namespaces together for common policies and to facilitate delegation.
-In Stolos, only leaf namespaces can contain non-policy resources, while the intermediate and root nodes provide policy attach points for policies such as RBAC, ResourceQuota, and more.
+1.  **Namespaces**:  With Nomos you have one set of namespaces that apply to all clusters.
+Nomos also introduces hierarchical namespace support giving you the ability to group namespaces together for common policies and to facilitate delegation.
+In Nomos, only leaf namespaces can contain non-policy resources, while the intermediate and root nodes provide policy attach points for policies such as RBAC, ResourceQuota, and more.
-1.  **Hierarchical RBAC policies**:  Stolos provides central management of RBAC policies and enables inheritance of namespace-level RBAC resources.
+1.  **Hierarchical RBAC policies**:  Nomos provides central management of RBAC policies and enables inheritance of namespace-level RBAC resources.
 For example a Rolebinding from an ancestor is inherited by all descendent namespaces, removing duplication.
-1.  **Hierarchical ResourceQuota policies**:  With Stolos one can manage quota centrally and set quota hierarchically.
+1.  **Hierarchical ResourceQuota policies**:  With Nomos one can manage quota centrally and set quota hierarchically.
-1.  **Cluster-level policies:** In addition to namespace-level policies, Stolos allows you to centrally manage cluster-level policies such as ClusterRole/Rolebinding and PodSecurityPolicy.
+1.  **Cluster-level policies:** In addition to namespace-level policies, Nomos allows you to centrally manage cluster-level policies such as ClusterRole/Rolebinding and PodSecurityPolicy.

 This guide will take you through managing each of these resources.

-### Stolos Concepts
+### Nomos Concepts

 #### Namespaces